Do you like the idea of small-town living? Perhaps you just want to escape the hustle and bustle of traffic and city life for a while.

 When I have free time, I really enjoy snowboarding and hiking, among other outdoor activities.
 Thankfully, Canada is full of small towns and cities that allow residents (and visitors) to take full advantage of the country’s lush natural resources.
 Here are some of the top small towns to live in Canada.

 - Best Known For: Parksville Beach

-Located on the rugged west coast of Vancouver Island, Parksville is a quaint beachside town you don’t want to miss.
+Located on the rugged east coast of Vancouver Island, Parksville is a quaint beachside town you don’t want to miss.
 It’s a popular tourist destination for whale watching, boating, and fishing, or for those who just want to enjoy a quiet afternoon sitting by the beach.

 An hour’s drive inland, you can find Cathedral Grove – one of Canada’s only temperate rain forests, which is home to some of Canada’s oldest trees (some over 800 years old!).
 Every year, the town holds an annual sandcastle-building competition, which can also be fun.

 - Best Known For: Historic buildings, proximity to Niagara Falls

 If you’re looking for a small town with a big personality, you can’t go wrong with Niagara On The Lake.
 Its charming homes and heritage buildings make for a scenic town centre that’s home to some good restaurants, quaint gift shops, cafes, local art galleries, and more.

 Niagara On The Lake is located at the mouth of the Niagara River and is a 20-minute drive north of Niagara Falls.
 This has made it a popular tourist destination for international travellers coming to the country.